 Step 4: Create a New Database User

 In this step, you are going to create a new user and grant all permissions for the database to that user.
 I usually choose to grant all permissions to the user that I am creating to manage my WordPress websites.
+It is important to create a new database user for every WordPress install on your server as an added security measure.

 In the example below, replace database_name with the name of your database, database_user with the name of the user that you would like to create, and user_password with the password that you would like to use for the new user.